nais/doc/docs/nais-application/nais.yaml/reference.md

     #### `spec.gcp.sqlInstances[].databases[].users`

-    You can add additional users for each datbase instance.
+    You can add additional users for each datbase in the instance.
 To be able to use the new user(s) you need to enable privileges for user(s) to database.
 See [buckets](../../persistence/postgres.md) for more details

     `Default`:  sqlInstance name